 Overtime Pay Clause

-that specifically outlines the exact number of hours that should be worked before overtime payments would be due under the PRC labor law.
-For example, rather than stating that 8 hours is a typical workday, you may state that 9 hours is a standard workday and that overtime benefits do not begin to accrue until after 9 hours are worked on any given day.
-The professionals at NH Global Partners can discuss the needs of your business and work to define a standard working schedule so that you can negotiate the most favorable terms in your agreement.
+The professionals at Horizons can discuss the needs of your business and work to define a standard working schedule so that you can negotiate the most favorable terms in your agreement.
 We can also assist with submitting your proposal to the Chinese government so that you can minimize the hassles associated with complying with Chinese overtime pay laws.

 Flexible Working Hour System